commercetools/commercetools-docs-kit/packages/gatsby-theme-learning/README.md

 - `auth0Domain`: the auth0 application domain url (it is defined in the auth0 management app)
 - `learnApiBaseUrl`: the learn API base url.
 It can be omitted if the host running the site matches the api host.
-- `features`: a list of feature flags (boolean values) to enable/disable specific functionalities
+- `features`: an array of strings representing feature flags used to enable/disable specific functionalities.
+Expected values:
-  - `courseStatusIndicator`: feature flag to toggle the course status indicator.
+  - `status-indicator`: feature flag to toggle the course and topics status indicator.

 In order to enable the plugin, at least the following configuration should be added to the `gatsby-config.js` plugin section: